-ColorThisWorld Communications is an expression of my mission to build a healthier, more just, and more vibrant world.
-Through my commitment to values-based communications, I help organizations, initiatives, and campaigns working for social change to be as effective and transformative as they can be.
+ColorThisWorld Communications is a social change communications consultancy dedicated to building a healthier, more just, and more vibrant world.
+Through a commitment to values-based communications, I help organizations, initiatives, and campaigns working for positive social change be the force for good they want to be in the world.

 As the season of winter came into full view this month, I found myself quietly hunkered down in our new home, taking refuge from the cold, rainy days that had fallen upon us here in northern California.
 My normally outdoor-loving spirit that craves sunshine and fresh air was strangely content to snuggle up indoors with the lights turned down low and the constant burn of a balsam fir-scented candle beside me while I worked.
 Soft piano jazz streamed from speaker system for days on end.
 I had the heater running far more often than I want to admit.
 The lure of hibernation never felt so good.